Mount Eliza, Victoria: History

 The traditional Boonwurrung name for the mount is Berringwallin.
 The mount was given its European name in 1836 after Captain William Hobson's wife, Eliza Elliott.

 Prior to large scale subdivision, Mount Eliza was mainly a location for holiday homes, with the Mount Eliza Post Office opening on 15 November 1920.
 This began to change in the early half of the 20th century when many old estates were subdivided.
-One such subdivision was Ranelagh Estate, designed by Walter Burley Griffin and Marion Mahony Griffin in 1924 in tandem with the surveyors Tuxen and Miller.
+The subdivision of John Thomas Smith’s Nyora summer house and farm (1855), that created the Ranelagh Estate, designed in 1924 by Walter Burley Griffin and his wife, Marion, in tandem with the surveyors Saxil Tuxen and Miller.

 Daveys Bay was named after James Davey who constructed a jetty in the 1840s to ship his produce to Melbourne.
-In 1909 the Daveys Bay Yacht Club was established, and winds its way to a walking track overlooking Mt Eliza Beach on the shores of Canadian Bay, which was named after three Canadians who owned a sawmill in the area in the 1950s.
-In 1928, the independent girls school Toorak College was built and is one of the oldest independent girls schools in Victoria.
+In 1909 the Daveys Bay Yacht Club was established, and winds its way to a walking track overlooking Mount Eliza Beach on the shores of Canadian Bay, which was named after three Canadians who owned a sawmill in the area in the 1950s.
+In 1928, the independent girls school, Toorak College, was built and is one of the oldest independent girls' schools in Victoria.
 By the 1950s the shopping precinct began to develop and by the 1960s was a well established shopping village.
-Hollywood glamour came to Mt Eliza in 1959 when movie stars Fred Astaire, Gregory Peck and Ava Gardner arrived to shoot the Stanley Kramer film, On The Beach, based on the novel of the same name by British novelist Nevil Shute who had lived at nearby Langwarrin.
+In 1959 when Fred Astaire, Gregory Peck, and Ava Gardner arrived to shoot the Stanley Kramer film, On The Beach, based on the novel of the same name by British novelist Nevil Shute, who had lived at nearby Langwarrin.

-Adjacent to Sunnyside beach sits a historical property Morning Star Estate.
-Morning Star Estate is a distinctive example of a Victorian era mansion built as a rural or holiday retreat on the Mornington Peninsula, it incorporates a number of architectural styles – including Tudor and Gothic Revival.